SoilWaterLab/StreamGauge/CAL.md

 ###Calibration
 1. Enter the data into a spreadsheet in the form: 100,1000,2.41 etc., with the height as the independent variable and the outputs as the dependent variables (first LSB, then V)
-2. Find a linear regression that fits the values
+2. Find a linear regression that fits the values; make particular note of any hysteresis, as this will be directly proportional to the uncertainty of the sensor
 3. Record the equations of the functions that fit, along with their R^2 values
 4. Calculate the inverse functions, so LSB and V can be transformed to m